Achieve both an MBBS and BSc qualification in this dual award degree, with direct contact with patients from the very start.

 - Referee’s report

-If selected, you will be required to attend a 15-minute interview.
+If selected, you will be required to attend a 20-minute interview.
 This will take place at the South Kensington Campus between December and March.
 The interview includes time for the panel to make its decision.

 Normally interview panels consist of a chairperson, two other members of the selection panel, a senior medical student and frequently a lay observer.
-Before your interview you will have a chance to take a tour of the South Kensington Campus organised by medical students.

 The interview is not intended to be an intimidating experience and staff will try to put candidates at ease while evaluating the following: